 Tel: 01544 318201

-Guests are welcome to enjoy the lovely garden from where you can see the Parish Church of St. Peter and St. Paul where "Unconditional Love" was filmed in 1999.
+Your small dog is welcome to come with you and you can enjoy the lovely garden from where you can see the Parish Church of St. Peter and St. Paul where "Unconditional Love" was filmed in 1999.

 The Gables Guest House and Tearooms